Mahdavi-y/Handwritten-Digit-Classification-Deep-Learning/README.md

-# Digit Identification: PyTorch vs. TensorFlow
+# HandWritten Digit Identification: PyTorch vs. TensorFlow

 The purpose of this notebook is to compare deep learning models built by PyTorch and TensorFlow for identifying handwritten digits.